 - Gas Heaters: Locate the gas dial on the thermostat unit (at the bottom of the tank) and turn it to “OFF” or “Pilot.”

-- Drain the Tank (If Necessary): If the leak is severe, you may need to drain the tank to stop the water from spilling onto your floor.
-Attach a garden hose to the drain valve at the bottom of the unit and run the other end to a floor drain or outside.
-Open the valve carefully.
-Caution: The water will be scalding hot.
+- Drain the Tank (If Necessary): If the leak is severe, attach a garden hose to the drain valve and run it to a floor drain or outside.
+Be sure to exercise caution: The water will be scalding hot.

 Where Is the Leak Coming From?

-- The Top (Inlet/Outlet): Leaks here are often due to loose connections or a failed anode rod port.
-These are usually the easiest to fix.
+- The Top (Inlet/Outlet): Often loose connections or a failed anode rod port.

-- The Tank Itself: If water is seeping through the metal casing of the tank, the internal glass lining has likely cracked or corroded.
-Unfortunately, this usually signifies the end of the water heater’s life.
+- The Tank Itself: If water seeps through the metal casing, the internal lining is likely cracked.
+This usually means the unit must be replaced.

 Why Did My Water Heater Fail?

-- Sediment Buildup: In areas with hard water, minerals settle at the bottom of the tank.
-This layer of sediment traps heat, causing the metal to overheat, crack, and leak.
+- Sediment Buildup: In areas like Nampa and Caldwell, hard water minerals settle at the bottom, causing the tank to overheat and crack.

-- Old Age: Most tank-style water heaters last 8–12 years.
-If yours is in this age range and leaking, it has likely reached its natural expiration.
+- Old Age: Most tanks last 8–12 years.
+If yours is in this range, a leak often signals the end of its life.

 Should I Repair or Replace My Water Heater?